kismetwireless/kismet-docs/readme/070-alerts.md

     Invalid RSN (802.11i) tags in beacon frames can be used to cause loops in some Atheros drivers, as described in CVE-2017-9714 and [pleasestopnamingvulnerabilities.com](https://pleasestopnamingvulnerabilities.com/)

+* `RTLWIFIP2P`

+    Fingerprint

+    Added `2019-10-git`

+    A vulnerability in the Linux RTLWIFI driver could lead to code execution or a denial of service, as described in CVE-2019-17666 and [the LKML mailing list](https://lkml.org/lkml/2019/10/16/1226).
+This attack involves malformed Wi-Fi Direct P2P Notification of Absence frames.

 * `WMMOVERFLOW`

 	Fingerprint